anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. A Player may not wear or borrow another rostered Player’s jersey or number to satisfy this rule.
 1. By each Member Franchise’s first regular-season game, all rostered Players are required to be in compliant uniforms.
 1. If a Member Franchise cannot meet full compliance due to extenuating circumstances, its Manager must notify the Commissioner or designated League officer before game time, state the reason, and provide a date certain for correction.
 1. Any Manager who observes a material uniform violation is encouraged to report it promptly to the Commissioner.
-Reporting does imply a request for forfeit.
+Reporting does not imply a request for forfeit.
 Umpires are also encouraged to note and report uniform issues.
 1. The Commissioner may impose discipline for uniform non-compliance, including warnings, corrective deadlines, fines, temporary player ineligibility, and other remedies authorized by League rules.
 In determining the appropriate discipline, the Commissioner may consider factors including bad faith, repeated non-compliance, and refusal to comply with a League directive.
 Penalties may be imposed up to and including game forfeits.

 #### Umpires